Body Count (1986 film)

 Body Count (Camping del terrore, lit.
 Camping of Terror) is a 1986 Italian slasher film directed by Ruggero Deodato.
 The film is about a group of vacationing teenagers who enter an abandoned camp site that was formerly an Indian burial ground.
 One by one, they begin to be killed off.

 The film was initially to be made by Alessandro Capone, but directing was taken over by Deodato during production.
 The film's script was changed on set by screenwriter Dardano Sacchetti while production was troubled by weather in the Abruzzi region.
 Retrospective reviews of the film have commented that it was derivative of American slasher films of the era.

 Plot

 A gang of vacationing teenagers drive out to an abandoned campsite that was shut down years before, due to the murder of a young couple that occurred there.
 The area was formerly an old Indian burial ground and is believed to be haunted by the spirit of an Indian shaman.
-One by one, the kids are killed off in gruesome ways, whom they believe to be the Indian shaman returned to life.
+One by one, the kids are killed off in gruesome ways.
+They believe the killer to be the Indian shaman returned to life.